 In some cases it may be appropriate to seek the intervention of the court to ensure that ESI is preserved.
-For example, Anton Piller orders,75 which allow one party to copy or take custody of evidence in the possession of another party, have been widely used in most Canadian jurisdictions when one party is concerned that the opposing party will destroy relevant ESI.
+For example, Anton Piller orders, which allow one party to copy or take custody of evidence in the possession of another party, have been widely used in most Canadian jurisdictions when one party is concerned that the opposing party will destroy relevant ESI.
 Anton Piller orders are exceptional remedies, granted without notice and awarded in very limited circumstances, for instance "when it is essential that the plaintiff should have inspection so that justice can be done between the parties . . . (and) . . . there is a grave danger that vital evidence will be destroyed."
 The Supreme Court of Canada provided guidelines for the granting and execution of Anton Piller orders in Celanese Canada Inc. v.
-Murray Demolition Corp.76
+Murray Demolition Corp.78 onerous expense militate against allowing such a search merely because it can be done."

 To avoid having a court make a determination as to whether a sufficiently strong case has been presented for the granting of an Anton Piller order, the parties may choose to deal "cooperatively and in a common sense manner with the points of concern," as the parties did with respect to the motion brought by the plaintiffs for Anton Piller relief in CIBC World Markets Inc. v.
-Genuity Capital
+Genuity Capital Markets.
+79 The defendants voluntarily undertook to preserve the electronic evidence and retained a forensic consultant to execute the preservation.
+The Court provided in its order that the forensic consultant was to have access to the defendants' systems and devices so that it could image and store the contents of computers, Blackberries, and other similar electronic devices the defendants had in their possession, power, ownership, use, and control, both direct and indirect.
+The court order also provided that the forensic consultant was to have access to such devices wherever located, including at any office or home (but not restricted to such locations), regardless of whether the devices were owned or used by others.